rainlab/notify-plugin/README.md

 ## Save to database action

 There is a dedicated table in the database for storing events and their parameters.
-This table is accessed using the `RainLab\UserPlus\Models\Notification` model and can be referenced as a relation from your own models.
+This table is accessed using the `RainLab\Notify\Models\Notification` model and can be referenced as a relation from your own models.
 In this example the `MyProject` model contains its own notification channel called `notifications`.

     class MyProject extends Model
     {